 If your vacant land is in a desirable location, you might be able to generate passive income by leasing it out for events or activities.
 Imagine making money while you sleep!
 Or while you’re awake, but not doing anything particularly productive.
 Either way, it’s a win-win.

 But owning vacant land isn’t just about the money.
 It can also be a great opportunity for personal growth and self-improvement.
 For example, you might decide to build your own home or create your own farm from scratch.
-These types of projects can be extremely rewarding, and they’ll give you something to brag about at dinner parties (assuming anyone actually invites you to dinner parties).
+These types of projects, although difficult, can be extremely rewarding, and they’ll give you something to brag about at dinner parties (assuming anyone actually invites you to dinner parties).

-If you own vacant land in a rural or semi-rural area, you might also have the opportunity to create a sense of community with your neighbors.
-This is especially appealing if you value a sense of connection and belonging, or if you just really enjoy the company of people who don’t rely on WiFi all the time.
+If you own vacant land in a rural or semi-rural area, you might also have the opportunity to create a sense of community with neighbors.
+Rural neighbors tend to be more conscientious.
+This is especially appealing if you’re planning for retirement, or if you just really enjoy the company of people who don’t rely on WiFi all the time.

 Finally, owning vacant land can be a great way to improve your quality of life and happiness.
-If you enjoy spending time in nature or if you have a passion for gardening or farming, owning land can be a great way to pursue these interests.
+If you enjoy spending time in nature or if you have a passion for gardening, farming, or homesteading, owning land can be a great way to pursue these interests.
 Plus, you’ll never have to worry about your neighbor’s loud music or weed-whacking at 6 am on a Saturday.

-So there you have it, all the reasons why owning vacant land is a good idea.
-Just be sure to carefully consider the potential risks and challenges before making a decision, and make sure you have the financial resources and expertise to manage the land effectively.
-And if all else fails, you can always sell it and move to the city.
-Unless, of course, you’re a city-phobe.
-In that case, good luck out there!
+Lastly, be sure to carefully consider the potential risks and challenges before making any land decisions.
+Make sure you have the financial resources and expertise to manage what you want to create, like building and the upkeep of a fence.
+And if all else fails, you can always sell it and move to town.
+Good luck out there!

 * Note: This article is not intended as financial advice.
 We’re all big boys and big girls here so please do your homework and ask questions!